How to make sure your work looks great and gets seen by visitors on your website.

 As a side note: Be sure to choose a gallery that’s easy for your visitors to use and navigate.
 If you’re curious about whether it’s easy to use, ask somebody (ideally someone who is not very web-savvy) to give it a shot for you.

-2. Get rid of the portfolio page.
-While there are a few exceptions, we’re not fans of a portfolio page.
+2. Get rid of the portfolio page (maybe).
+While there are a few exceptions (such as only offering one kind of service or product*), we’re not fans of a portfolio page.
 We recommend moving your galleries into your services page to give visitors a more seamless experience.

 Think about it.